redhat-openstack/website/source/networking/using-gre-tenant-networks.html.md

 ## Manual Conversion to GRE Tenant Networks

-Older versions of packstack did not have support for configuring GRE tunnels, so if GRE support is not available, start out with a normal multi-node openvswitch-based deployment, such as is described in [Neutron_with_OVS_and_VLANs](Neutron_with_OVS_and_VLANs).
+Older versions of packstack did not have support for configuring GRE tunnels, so if GRE support is not available, start out with a normal multi-node openvswitch-based deployment.

 New packstack deployments should install the GRE-enabled kernel and openvswitch packages by default.
 Existing deployments may need "yum update" run on each node.
 Make sure the following packages (or newer) are present: